-Rose Wilson is a warm, generous and incredibly talented artist who allowed CW into her beautiful historic home and studio.
+Rose Wilson is a warm, generous and incredibly talented artist who allowed Calder Western into her beautiful historic home and studio.
 She talks here about her humble beginnings, her ascent within the art world and her little gallery in Trentham.

 Were you a creative child?

 Yes, I remember as a child the kids in my class would pay me in Sunny Boys [flavoured ice blocks] and lollies in return for me doing illustrations and flamboyant headings for their school projects.
 And I think my mother still has a tiger I painted by numbers at a very young age.
 She throws nothing out!

 What words of advice would you give a young Rose Wilson?

 I was a weedy, shy, awkward kid and lacked confidence, like most kids, and I was not alone.
 Every day at school you seemed to dodge a bullet.
 It was tough, which I think added to my self-esteem issues as a youngster.
 If I could whisper in the ear of a young Rose Wilson, I would be constantly telling her to feel the fear and do it anyway.
 Never bork at any challenge, as I think that fear stopped me from doing a lot way back then.
 Life has a habit of balancing out and once out of the school of hard knocks, I left that awkward kid behind and embraced life, work, love, travel, adventure and thrills; and experienced a full life and rare opportunities.
 Although fear would rear its ugly head at times, I had to push myself to challenge the unknown.

 I think my only regret was I didn't start my artistic vocation till later in life, but fate perhaps played a part in this, and my life made a sharp turn in my late twenties.